Late Fees in Commercial Debt Collection,

 LinkedIn

 In North Carolina commercial collection, retail debt collection, or consumer debt collection, late fees on a loan payment are permissible if agreed upon by the parties to the loan contract.
 However, there are significant limitations on what late fees can be charged to a debtor.
 Contact the debt collection attorneys of Maginnis Law, PLLC at 919.526.0450 to discuss the validity of particular contractual legal fees in loan agreements or promissory notes.
-You can also submit a request to be contacted via our contact page at www.maginnislaw.com/contact.
+You can also send us a message through our contact page.

 Some examples of prohibited late fees in loans include: